IN THE HIGH COURT OF DELHI AT New Delhi

 I, therefore, allow these two petitions and appoint Mr. Justice D.P.
 Wadhwa a former Judge of Supreme Court of India as an Arbitrator jointly on behalf of GSPC and Union of India in Arbitration Petition No.7 of 2001 and also in Arbitration Petition No.1 of 2001 on behalf of GSPC.
 The cost of arbitration shall be fixed as provided in Clause (8) of Section 31 of the Act.

 The arbitration would be governed by the provision of the Act, although the arbitration agreement was entered into prior to enforcement of the Act.
 It is made clear that it would be open to the Respondent to raise such objections which are permissible under law before the Arbitrators.”

 30. The Arbitral Tribunal thus comprised Mr. Justice P.N.
 Bhagwati who was nominated by Niko and Mr. Justice D.P.
 Wadhwa appointed by the Designate Judge of the CJI by the aforementioned order jointly on behalf of GSPC and Union of India.
 The said two Arbitrators appointed Mr. Justice M.H.
-Kania, former Chief Justice of India, as the third and Presiding Arbitrator.
-The Arbitral Tribunal held its first sitting on 2nd September 2002.
+Kania, former Chief Justice of

 Proceedings before the Arbitral Tribunal